oaleksanderek/stegano-experiment/README.md

 # Experiment for Cryptography course on university
+All enciphering is done with eratosthenes generator
 ---
 ### First image data